 Product rules

 We are now ready to define the notion of product rule that we will use in the rest of the document.
+We idea is to formally define a syntax that can capture, in a uniform way, the product rules of the Hadamard, shuffle, and infiltration products, as well as many others.

 A product rule is a term P with four variables x, x′, y, and y′.
 Intuitively, x and y represent two series f and g, while x′ and y′ represent their derivatives δ f a and δ g a, respectively.
 The term P then specifies how to compute the derivative of the product of f and g in terms of f, δ f a, g, and δ g a.